Kenilworth Avenue Line: From 2010

-On August 23, 2015, the R11 was eventually permanently discontinued and replaced by more frequent route R12 service.
+On August 23, 2015, the R11 was discontinued and replaced by more frequent route R12 service.
 These services would not enter Beltway Plaza.

 Beginning on September 1, 2019 for nine months, the College Park Metrobus loop was temporarily closed for construction of the Purple line at College Park station having all stops located along River Road.
 As of a result, route R12's bus stops were moved onto River Road in order to serve the station.
 There were no detours that affected route R12.

 During the COVID-19 pandemic, the R12 was relegated to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, the route was further reduced to operate on its regular Saturday schedule with the supplemental trips not operating and having no Saturday service when WMATA implemented its modified Sunday schedule and regular Sunday service during the weekends.
 Additional service was brought back on August 23, 2020; however, Saturday service remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route R12 Saturday service and reduce weekday service to only every 60 minutes due to low federal funding.
 However on March 14, 2021, all route R12 Saturday service was restored.

 On September 5, 2021, full service was restored on the R12.
 On May 29, 2022, Saturday service was increased to operate earlier.

+On June 12, 2022, service to the east side of College Park station resumed with buses serving Bus Bay G.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all R12 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.